March 12, 2026 (3mo ago)

 go install github.com/rakyll/hey@latest

-# In terminal 1: start continuous load test
+# Terminal 1: start continuous load test

 hey -z 120s -c 10 -q 50 http://myapp.com/health